mtekk/Breadcrumb-NavXT/readme.txt

 * Bug fix: Author page support should be fixed on some setups where it did not work before.

 == Upgrade Notice ==

+= 5.1.0 =
+This version fixes a ton of bugs, plus adds a new filter and features support for RDFa Breadcrumb by default.

 = 5.0.0 =
 This version is for the developers, those who like to extend things gracefully.
 Several new hooks were introduced, while others were tweaked to be more useful.
 If you have WordPress setup as a multisite install/in network mode, the new Breadcrumb NavXT network settings page will take priority over the individual sub site settings pages.
 This is a major change from previous versions.
 See [Controlling Breadcrumb NavXT Settings From the Network Settings Page](http://mtekk.us/archives/guides/controlling-breadcrumb-navxt-settings-from-the-network-settings-page/"Go to the article on controlling the settings hierarchy") for more information on the new settings modes.